hyperion-project/hyperion.docs/docs/user/gettingstarted/Overview.md

 ---

 # Getting Started
-Hyperion supports various platforms for installation, via package or portable .zip.
+Hyperion supports various platforms for installation.
 The configuration and control of Hyperion is done through a web interface.

 ## Prerequisites